ArcadeCity/neon/README.md

 Secondary audience is crypto plebs who lack a sexy way to meaningfully use crypto for things other than counting their money or turning one dollar into two.

-Neon is the wallet enabling everyone in the world to interact with the global peer-to-peer services ecosystem of Arcade City.
+Neon enables everyone in the world to interact with the global peer-to-peer services ecosystem of Arcade City.

 ## Chains supported: